 Topic 2 → Subtopic 2.2

-Movement Along V.S.
-Shift in Supply Curve
+Movement Along vs. Shift in the Supply Curve

 In the study of supply, distinguishing between a movement along the supply curve and a shift of the supply curve is vital.
 These concepts, while related, describe fundamentally different phenomena.
 Movements along the supply curve occur as a direct result of changes in the price of a good, reflecting adjustments in quantity supplied within the current framework.
 Shifts in the supply curve, by contrast, are driven by external factors that alter the supply at all price levels, creating a new curve entirely.
 Understanding these differences allows for a deeper analysis of market behavior and production dynamics.